Below are quotations from a variety of Yoga texts.

 "The student of the traveling Zen master thought for a moment and then replied, 'My master is very magical.
 When he sits down to eat, he eats.
 When he walks, he walks.
 And when he talks, he talks.'
 Yoga and meditation are a lifelong practice that can help remind us of how exactly to be here, now."

-"Use your Yoga practice to feel your emotions on a physical level; then as you experience them, you can move past them and become victorious over them."
+"Use your Yoga practice to feel your emotions on a physical level; then as you experience them, you can move past them."

 "Anger can rule your life only if you let it."